Inside the Systems

 Hold times reflect staffing economics.
 Companies staff to handle average call volume, not peak volume.
 Staffing for peaks would mean paying agents to sit idle during slow periods.
 The trade-off between cost and wait times is made in favor of cost, which means customers wait.

 Resolution metrics create perverse incentives.
 When agents are measured on call handling time, they're incentivized to end calls quickly, not to ensure customer satisfaction.
 When they're measured on tickets closed, they're incentivized to mark tickets resolved even when customers disagree.
 Metrics shape behavior.
+Harvard Business Review research has found that reducing customer effort is 40% more predictive of customer loyalty than increasing customer satisfaction scores — yet most service systems are designed around satisfaction surveys rather than effort reduction.

 Outsourcing adds complexity.
 Many customer service operations are outsourced to specialized companies, sometimes offshore.
 These contractors may have less context about the company's products, different training quality, and communication challenges.
 The cost savings come with service quality trade-offs.